peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 For example, in the "application/foo+bar" media type "application" is the top-level type, "foo" is the subtype name, and "+bar" is the structured syntax suffix.
 A media type such as "application/foo+bar+baz" is not registrable.

-Media types that make use of a structured syntax SHOULD use the appropriate suffix, and MUST NOT use suffixes for structured syntaxes that they do not actually employ. "+suffix" constructs for as-yet unregistered structured syntaxes SHOULD NOT be used, given the possibility of conflicts with future suffix definitions.
+Structured syntax suffixes are required to be registered before use by a media type registration; see {{suffix-procedures}}.
+Media types that make use of a structured syntax SHOULD use the appropriate suffix, and MUST NOT use suffixes for structured syntaxes that they do not actually employ.

 Media types that make use of a structured syntax, or similar separator such as a dash "-", MUST ensure that the registration is semantically aligned, from a data model perspective, with existing subtype names in the media type registry.
 For example, for the media types "application/foo+bar" and "application/foo+baz", the expectation is that the semantics suggested by the subtype name "application/foo" are the same between both media types.
 The Designated Expert MUST reject a registration if they believe the semantics for a media type registration does not align with existing subtype names in the media type registry.